 The #1 question asked: Are compositions available for purchase from the Sacred Music Library database?

 No. The online library is a reference library only.
 Compositions may be ordered from a vendor of choice, or directly from a publisher.
-Those anthems identified on the website as CPDL, IMSLP, etc., however, do have free access for users.
+Anthems identified on the website as CPDL, IMSLP, etc., however, do have free access for users.
 If a composition is permanently out of print and negotiations fail with the publishing company, please contact the CMI Office for gaining access to a copy of the music.

 CMI is pleased to recommend dealers J.W.
 Pepper, Lois Fyfe Music, and Cliff Hill Music, all excellent full-service music providers.
 CMI receives no financial benefit for member purchases made through these dealers, but recommend their knowledgeable staff members and reputable service to CMI constituents.